amitkgupta/boshv3/README.md

     # YAML or JSON of CPI-specific Cloud Properties for AZs
 ```

-The behaviour of `kubectl get az` is essentially identical to the behaviour for `kubectl get vmextension`
+The behaviour of `kubectl get az` is essentially identical to the behaviour for `kubectl get extension`
 described in the previous sub-section.

 ### Network